JeschkeLab/DeerLab/docsrc/source/api/dipolarkernel.rst

 .. code-block:: matlab

-    K = dipolarkernel(t,r,B,alpha)
+    K = dipolarkernel(t,r,lambda,B)

-If the background ``B`` and modulation depth ``alpha`` are specified, then the background is included into the kernel function.
+If the background ``B`` and modulation depth ``lambda`` are specified, then the background is included into the kernel function.
 Therefore, linear transformation of distance distributions using this kernel will yield the form factor with the background function.

 ..
 Important:: If the dipolar kernel includes the background function, the form factor should not be background corrected.